mosmn/Notes/sections/theo/os/overview.md

 Monitor POV:
 - controls sequence of jobs
 - "Residen" Monitor is a software that runs in the memory
-- reads in job and gives control
+- monitor reads in job and the current job is placed in the user program area, and control is passed to this job.
-- job returns control to monitor when finished
+- job returns control to monitor when finished, which immediately reads in the next job.

 layout of the monitor:
 ---